 Students: Name, address, contact details, health data, educational records, including for purposes of financial aid and payment.

-Prospective students: Third party companies may provide the College with contact and demographic information, including publically available information such as prospective students who may be interested in attending Iona College.
+Prospective students: Third party companies may provide the University with contact and demographic information, including publicly available information such as prospective students who may be interested in attending Iona University.

-Web Site Visitors (including members of public, prospective employees and prospective students): personally identifiable information (e.g., email address, name, or phone number, basic personal information, background, educational or work history) which is voluntarily provided to the College to apply for employment or enrollment or seek enrollment materials, register for events and conferences or to join a mailing list.
+Web Site Visitors (including members of public, prospective employees and prospective students): Personally identifiable information (e.g., email address, name, or phone number, basic personal information, background, educational or work history) which is voluntarily provided to the University to apply for employment or enrollment or seek enrollment materials, register for events and conferences or to join a mailing list.

-Any personally-identifiable information voluntarily or otherwise collected, will be used for the purpose of facilitating communication and conducting business between the College and users of the site.
-We also use it to inform you about Iona College events, programs, and services of potential interest, unless you have opted out of such communications.
+Any personally identifiable information, voluntarily or otherwise collected, will be used for the purpose of facilitating communication and conducting business between the University and users of the site.
+This includes providing information about Iona University events, programs, and services of potential interest, unless the individual has opted out of such communications.

-Network traffic logs: In the course of ensuring network security and consistent service for all users, the College employs software programs to do such things as monitor network traffic, identify unauthorized access or access to nonpublic information, detect computer viruses and other software that might damage College computers or the network, and monitor and tune the performance of the College network.
+- Network traffic logs: In the course of ensuring network security and consistent service for all users, the University employs software programs to monitor network traffic, identify unauthorized access or access to nonpublic information, detect computer viruses and other software that might damage University computers or the network, and monitor and tune the performance of the University network.

-The College has implemented safeguard protocols for personally identifying information which employees are responsible to implement.
+The University has implemented safeguard protocols for personally identifiable information which employees are responsible to implement.
 These include:

 - Collecting and processing only the data and information that is needed;

-- Using and disclosing data only in ways compatible with the needs of the College;
+- Using and disclosing data only in ways compatible with the needs of the University;

 - Implementing physical security controls such as securely locking files and paper records containing personal information;